serenita-org/vero/docs/introduction/risks.md

 and there is no quick or easy way to switch back should something go wrong with those.

-In comparison with the above, switching to (and back from) Vero is much easier.
+In comparison with the above, switching to —and back from— Vero is much easier.
 If you're already using a remote signer (Web3Signer), you can switch between your current validator client and Vero